cvyl/Fighting-Transphobia/README.md

 ## Contributing

-We welcome contributions from anyone interested in combating transphobia.
+I welcome contributions from anyone interested in combating transphobia.
 If you want to contribute to the project, please open an issue or pull request stating the changes you want to request/make.
+For Pull Requests that include new sources and claims, or want to update existing ones, please follow the format given in `claims.json` to avoid merge conflicts.

 ## License